i11/cosh/README.md

 ## Limitations

-The project is at very very very early stage.
+* The project is at very very very early stage.
 It is profoundly raw and has a lot of quirks at this point in time.
+* No tty/pty support

 ## Contribution